-This bees wax solar extractor works extremely well even in our mild winters; to the apiarist it's even more valuable than honey.
+This bees wax solar extractor works extremely well even in our mild winters; to the apiarist it is even more valuable than honey.

 Then I send the raw wax to a rolling company who return the foundation for use in the hives next season.

 I cheat a little and drip candle wax onto the sheet to make sure it's firm and does not come loose.

 Only the privileged few unfortunately can enjoy raw honey; beekeepers and those who go out of their way to locate a local apiarist.

 Sadly most from the supermarket today has been spoiled by processing, over-refining and adulteration with synthetic sugars.
-I'm not convinced that it's of much more value than sucrose for sweetening.
+I'm not convinced that it is of much more value than sucrose for sweetening.
 It has a very high glycemic index compared to natural honey which has a low GI.

 By using only coarse filters allowing much of the pollen through into the liquid, it lowers the GI further.
 Surprisingly raw honey glycemic index is not high, despite the simple sugars; still it should only be used in moderation.
 I enjoy no more than perhaps two or three teaspoons a day.